Restoration Recovery outpatient addiction treatment logo

 • Cleveland (Tue/Thu) — Bradley County; full medication formulary including injections; about 30 minutes north of Chattanooga.

 • Soddy-Daisy (Mon/Wed) — northern Hamilton County; Suboxone film and tablet plus counseling and telehealth follow-ups.
-No injections at this location; we route to Chattanooga or Cleveland if Sublocade or Brixadi is preferred.
+If Sublocade or Brixadi is preferred, those injections are scheduled at our Chattanooga or Cleveland clinic.

 • Ringgold, GA (Friday) — Catoosa County, serving Northwest Georgia including Dalton.
 Georgia has not banned kratom, but dependence is treated the same way here.